aidulcandra/wachan/README.md

         - function, `input(message)`: will filter the message based on the return value
     - `response`: can be a string, an object, or a function.
         - string: will reply to (and quote) the received message with the string as the text
-        - object: will reply to (and quote) the received message with `response.text` if it's there
+        - object: will reply to (and quote) the received message using data from the object.
+See [here](#message-sending-options)
         - function: `response(message, captures)`, will execute the function.
 [Explanation here](#response-function)
-- `bot.sendMessage(targetId, message)` - Send a message
+- `bot.sendMessage(targetId, options)` - Send a message
     - `targetId` - the ID of the chatroom to send to
-    - `message` - can be a string / object
+    - `options` - can be a string / object
         - string: send a text message
-        - object: can send a message with more options
+        - object: can send a message with more options.
+See [here](#message-sending-options)
-            - `message.text`: text/caption to send
-            - `message.quoted`: message to be quoted
 - `bot.start()` - Start the bot.
 - `bot.settings` - Settings for the bot.
 See [here](#explanation-on-each-item)
     - `bot.settings.receiveOfflineMessages`